Global eigenfamilies on closed manifolds: Topological consequences of the existence of eigenfamilies

 The flat tori provide examples of manifolds admitting $(\lambda,\mu)$-eigenfunctions with $\lambda=\mu$.
 In the case of a flat torus the level sets of such an eigenfunction are covered by unions of parallel hyperplanes in $\mtr^n$, in particular they are all totally geodesic.
-Many properties of this case carry over in general:
+Many properties of this case carry over to the general case: